 - salt and pepper, to taste

-Toss fennel pieces, pepper pieces and 1 tbsp olive oil to coat the vegetables; spread on a small baking tray or pan and bake for 20 minutes at 400F.
+Toss fennel pieces, pepper pieces and 1 tbsp olive oil to coat the vegetables; spread on a baking pan and roast for 20 minutes at 400F.

 Meanwhile, in a large pot, soften the onion in 1/2 tbsp olive oil over medium low heat.

-Once all the vegetables have cooked, add the fennel and peppers to the onion in the pot, along with the remaining ingredients.
+Once all the vegetables are cooked, add the fennel and peppers to the onion in the pot, along with the remaining ingredients.

 Bring to a boil, then reduce and simmer 10 minutes.
 Puree until smooth.